gnlds/terraform-provider-azuredevops/website/docs/r/agent_queue.html.markdown

 * `project_id` - (Required) The ID of the project in which to create the resource.
 * `agent_pool_id` - (Required) The ID of the organization agent pool.
-* `grant_to_all_pipelines` - (Required) True if this pool shoud be available to all pipelines, false otherwise.
-Note: If this a create only field.
-If this changes in the UI, Terraform will not attempt to revert it.

 ## Attributes Reference